How to run your video review and approval process online

 Video testimonials review

 What’s most specific about video testimonial reviews is that they require high customer involvement.
-Since this video form puts a particular customer on a pedestal and makes them the promotor of your brand, they are often hesitant to participate without a thorough and transparent review and approval process.
+Since this video form puts a particular customer on a pedestal and makes them the promoter of your brand, they are often hesitant to participate without a thorough and transparent review and approval process.

 Here are the three steps you shouldn’t miss when preparing video testimonial reviews:

 3. Wait for all green lights before publishing – customer video reviews can be tricky because your customers often hesitate to let you use their name and words publicly.
-To make sure they feel comfortable with the process, wait for all their approvals before publishing any content.
+To make sure they feel comfortable with the process, wait for all approvals before publishing any content.

 Reviewing videos for social media channels